Nature at Reflection Park

 On the Grounds

+We are tracking species observed at Reflection Park, and you can help!
 We use the iNaturalist app to collect information about Reflection Park’s biodiversity.
 Recent observations can be found here.
-The area highlighted here includes some land beyond the boundaries of Reflection Park and includes submissions by citizen scientists, not just our team.
+The area highlighted here includes some land beyond the boundaries of Reflection Park.
+It also includes submissions by citizen scientists, not just our team.